-If your event has been approved by the Director of Student Services and a press release for off-campus publicity seems warranted, please proceed with the following protocol
+If your event has been approved by the Assistant Dean of Student Services and a press release for off-campus publicity seems warranted, please proceed with the following protocol

 Press Release Policy

-- Confirm approval with Ashley Arrocha, Director of Student Services, for the student club or Student Council event.
+- Confirm approval with Ashley Arrocha, Assistant Dean of Student Services, for the student club or Student Council event.

 - Contact and coordinate with Jason Warburg, Director of Communications (email@example.com).
 Jason will gather information from you about your event and work with you to assess what the most appropriate approach to publicizing it may be.
 This may or may not include issuing a press release.